 SP1 reduces the number of UAC (User Account Control) prompts from 4 to 1 when creating or renaming a folder at a protected location.

 So what does this actually mean to the end user?
 Here’s what you see before Service Pack 1.
 In this example I’m creating a folder in the Start Menu.
-Here’s the basic walkthrough in a series of screeshots, which you can click for a larger view) and then I’ll describe the process:
+Here’s the basic walkthrough in a series of screenshots, and then I’ll describe the process:

 - Lets open C:\ProgramData\Microsoft\Windows\Start Menu\Programs and create a new folder.